Whelpley/gethuman-chatbot/README.md

 End with an example of getting some data out of the system or using it for a little demo

+### Creating a New Facebook Messenger Bot

+Follow [this guide](https://github.com/jw84/messenger-bot-tutorial) to create your own bot.

+(To Do: Pare down guide to relevant bits, copy here)

+### Creating a New Slack Bot

+Follow [this guide](https://github.com/mccreath/isitup-for-slack/blob/master/docs/TUTORIAL.md) to create your own bot.

+(To Do: Pare down guide to relevant bits, copy here)

 ## Running the tests

 Explain how to run the automated tests for this system

 ### Break down into end to end tests

+(none currently exist)

 Explain what these tests test and why